stouffer/EvoGeoModules/manuscript/manuscript.md_m.md

     file: ../figures/figure1.pdf
   - id: contributions
     caption: Distribution of coevolutionary signal at the network and interaction levels. **a**, Networks that have lower coevolutionary signal at the local or regional level are composed of interactions that on average contribute little to coevolution at the continental scale.
 Dashed lines are the cubic smoothing spline; the two levels of the same networks are linked by solid grey lines. **b**, Overall, interactions observed at the local, regional, and continental scale have equal contributions to coevolutionary signal.
 Probability density was smoothed using a Gaussian kernel density estimator.
 Raw probability densities are shown as semi-transparent bars.
-    short: Example figure.
+    short: Distribution of coevolutionary signal.
     file: ../figures/figure4.pdf
     wide: true
   - id: consistency
     caption: Spatial consistency of an interaction and its contribution to coevolutionary signal.
 Spatial consistency is defined as the probability of observing an interaction between two species given that they were observed to co-occur.
 Although statistically significant, there was no biologically meaningful relationship between spatial consistency and an interaction's importance for coevolution in the continental network ($R^2 \approx 0.01$, $\rho = -0.1$, $p \leq 10^{-5}$).
     file: ../figures/figure3.pdf
+    short: Spatial consistency.
   - id: scales
     caption: The contribution to coevolutionary signal of the interaction between two species is maintained across scales.
 For every site, we show the Pearson's correlation between interaction-level coevolutionary signal in the continental network and the same in the local network.
 The size of each point is proportional to the size of the network, and all correlations are significant at $\alpha = 0.05$ except in the grey shaded area.
     file: ../figures/figure2.pdf
+    short: Conservation of contribution to coevolutionary signal.
+    wide: true
 date: Work in progress.
 abstract: Coevolutionary dynamics act on both species and their interactions in ways that shape ecological communities.
 It remains unclear, however, how the structure of communities at larger spatial scales either influences or is influenced by local coevolutionary processes, and how mechanisms acting at these different scales feedback onto one another.
 Here we show that, although species interactions vary substantially over a continental gradient, the coevolutionary significance of individual interactions is maintained across different scales.
 Notably, this occurs despite the fact that observed community variation at the local scale frequently tends to weaken or remove community-wide coevolutionary signal.
 When considered in terms of the interplay between community ecology and coevolutionary theory, our results demonstrate that individual interactions are capable and likely to show a consistent signature of past coevolution even when woven into communities that do not.
 ---

 Ecological interactions often exert important selective pressures on the species involved.
-For example, the phenologies of lodgepole pines and red crossbills respond spatially to the presence of squirrels [@benk03a] and palm species undergo changes in seed morphology in response to the extinction of bird dispersing their seeds [@gale13].
-Given that interactions are distributed in similar ways across communities, at both the large or small scale [@jord03], it can be argued that much ecological structure is the end result of evolutionary or coevolutionary dynamics between species [@eklo11;@stou12].
-Unfortunately, while the coevolutionary dynamic of pairs of interacting species has been well described at macro [@van73] and micro [@gand08] evolutionary timescales, most attempts to understand how they cascade up to the levels of diversity of both species and interactions found within empirical communities have been inconclusive [@hemb14].
-Moreover, because coevolutionary dynamics are often presented as a key driving force behind ecological structure across both time and space [@thom05], it is crucial to determine the scale at which they are both relevant and quantifiable.
+For example, the phenologies of lodgepole pines and red crossbills respond spatially to the presence of squirrels [@benk03a].
+Palm species undergo changes in seed morphology in response to the extinction of bird dispersing their seeds [@gale13]. \hilight{\small{\color{red}tp} Darwin's predicted species?}.
+That interactions, and the emergent structures they define, are distributed in similar ways across communities, at both large or small scale [@jord03], suggest that much ecological structure is the end result of (co)evolutionary dynamics between species [@eklo11; @stou12].
+Unfortunately, although the coevolutionary dynamics of pairs of interacting species has been well described at macro [@van73] and micro [@gand08] evolutionary timescales, most attempts to understand how they cascade up to the levels of diversity of both species and interactions found within empirical communities have been inconclusive [@hemb14].
+Moreover, coevolutionary dynamics are often presented as a key driving force behind ecological structure across both time and space [@thom94a; @thom05]; it is therefore crucial to determine the scale at which they are both relevant and quantifiable.

 Historically, the evidence for coevolution in taxonomically diverse communities is quantified as the degree of matching between the phylogenies of two sets of interacting organisms [@lege02].
+This notion builds on the century-old idea that extant species interact in a way similar to the way their ancestors did [@fahr13].
+Note that testing this assumptions is related to, but markedly more restrictive than, testing for phylogenetic conservatism of species' interactions [@reze07; @eklo11] because of additional higher-order constraints related to the shape of both trees at all depths [@cave09; @mouq12]: ancestral constraints have a high phylogenetic inertia, which carries over to extant taxa [@vale10;
+@desd03; @dini08].
+For this, reason, although several systems have been described that exhibit matching phylogenetic structure, many deviate from this assumption for a variety of factors [see @pois15 for a review].
+Detecting matching phylogenies for interacting clades nonetheless indicates that their coevolutionary history is long-standing, and therefore suggestive that their extant ecological structure is an outcome of ancestral constraints.

+The considerations outlined above can be expressed as quantitative predictions.
-This notion builds on the century-old idea that extant species interact in a way similar to the way their ancestors did [@fahr13], but it is considerably more restrictive than just phylogenetic conservation of species' interactions [@reze07; @eklo11] because of additional higher-order constraints.
-More explicitly, communities that have assembled by successive divergence events due to coevolution should display phylogenetic congruence, that is (i) have similar phylogenetic trees and (ii) have species at matching positions in the trees that tend to interact [@page03].
-On the other hand, many ecological and evolutionary processes that occur locally are expected to blur community-wide coevolutionary signal [@pois15].
-One possible explanation is that interactions can display substantial turnover at ecologically relevant temporal and spatial scales [@pois12c]: the same two species can interact in different ways under the effect of local environmental contingencies, spatial mismatch in species phenologies, variations in population abundances, and chance events [@pois14].
-It is unclear, however, whether these mechanisms influence how the coevolutionary signal within individual interactions should vary across spatial scales.
+Communities that have assembled by successive divergence events due to coevolution should display phylogenetic congruence, that is (i) have similar phylogenetic trees and (ii) have species at matching positions in the trees that tend to interact [@page03].
+Yet this matching can be imperfect, as interactions do display substantial variability at ecologically relevant temporal and spatial scales [@pois12c; @olit14; @cars14; @troj15]: the same two species can interact in different ways under the effect of local environmental contingencies, spatial mismatch in species phenologies, variations in population abundances, and chance events [@pois15a].
+This, however, does not predicts (i) how the signal of pairwise interactions is kept, or lost, at the scale of the whole community, and (ii) whether the variability of interactions relates the changes in the amount of coevolutionary signal that can be detected locally.

+\hilight{\small{\color{red}tp} This whole paragraph is new } In this manuscript, we analyze a large dataset of over 300 species of mamallian hosts and their ectoparasites, sampled throughout Eurasia, for which phylogenetic relationships are known.
+Using a Procrustean approach to the question of coevolutionary signal [@balb13], we show that althout the overall system (at the continental scale) displays evidences of coevolution, locally sampled communities do not.
+We present evidences to support the claim that the amount of coevoluationary signal within a local community is a simple sampling effect of interactions with different contributions to overall coevolution.
+We finally show that the contribution of these interactions is invariant across scales, and is unrelated to their tendency to vary across space.
+These results suggest that the key unit at which coevolution ought to be studied, even at large taxonomical and spatial scales, is the interaction rather than the complex networks they form.

 # Methods